nguyenethan01/nguyenethan01/README.md

 <br />
 <br />

-Hi, I'm Ethan Nguyen, a computer science student at the University of California, Irvine!
+I'm Ethan Nguyen, a computer science student at the University of California, Irvine!